iminside/babel-bug/readme.md

 class MyClass {};
 ```

-And we have the ability to check the difference, if we might be willing to check what sort of function we are dealing with:
+And if we might be willing to check what sort of function we are dealing with, we have the ability to check the difference with the following steps:

 ```javascript
 const isArrowFunction = (fn) => {